sacrosaunt/ChurnChurnChurn/README.md

 That's where ChurnChurnChurn comes in.
 This tool is designed to be your personal assistant for bank account churning.
 It helps you:

-- **Discover and Track Offers:** Easily save and organize bank account offers you find online.
+- **Discover and Track Offers:** Easily save and organize bank account offers you find online
-- **Understand the Fine Print:** Our AI-powered analysis extracts key details from offer descriptions, so you know exactly what you need to do to qualify for a bonus.
+- **Understand the Fine Print:** Our AI-powered analysis extracts key details from offer descriptions, so you know exactly what you need to do to qualify for a bonus
-- **Plan Your Strategy:** The planning feature helps you schedule account openings and actions around your pay cycles to meet direct deposit requirements efficiently.
+- **Plan Your Strategy:** The planning feature helps you schedule account openings and actions around your pay cycles to meet direct deposit requirements efficiently
-- **Stay Organized:** Keep all your churning activities in one place, so you never miss a deadline or a bonus.
+- **Stay Organized:** Keep all your churning activities in one place, so you never miss a deadline or a bonus

 Whether you're new to churning or a seasoned pro, ChurnChurnChurn helps you maximize your rewards and minimize the hassle.